History of the Catholic Church in the United States: 1980s

 Sanctuary of refugees from Central American civil wars was a movement in the 1980s.
 It was part of a broader anti-war movement positioned against U.S. foreign policy in Central America.
 By 1987, 440 sites in the United States had been declared "sanctuary congregations" or "sanctuary cities" open to migrants from the civil wars in El Salvador and Guatemala.
 These sites included university campuses.

 The movement originated along the U.S. border with Mexico in Arizona but was also strong in Chicago, Philadelphia, and California.
 In 1981, Rev. John Fife and Jim Corbett, among others, began bringing Central American refugees into the United States.
 It was their intent to offer sanctuary, or faith-based protection, from the political violence that was taking place in El Salvador and Guatemala.
 The Department of Justice indicted several activists in south Texas for assisting refugees.
 Later 16 activists in Arizona were indicted, including Fife and Corbett in 1985; 11 were brought to trial and 8 were convicted of alien smuggling and other charges.
 The defendants claimed their actions were justifiable to save lives of people who would be killed and had no other way to escape.

 This movement has been succeeded in the 2000s by the movement of churches and other houses of worship, to shelter immigrants in danger of deportation.
 The New Sanctuary Movement is a network of houses of worship that facilitates this effort.

 21st century

 Immigration

-Modern Roman Catholic immigrants come to the United States from the Philippines, Poland, and Latin America, especially from Mexico.
+Modern Catholic immigrants come to the United States from the Philippines, Poland, and Latin America, especially from Mexico.
 This multiculturalism and diversity has greatly impacted the flavor of Catholicism in the United States.
 For example, many dioceses serve in both the English language and the Spanish language.
 Also, when many parishes were set up in the United States, separate churches were built for parishioners from Ireland, Germany, Italy, etc. In Iowa, the development of the Archdiocese of Dubuque, the work of Bishop Loras and the building of St. Raphael's Cathedral illustrate this point.